RNAdetective/AIDD/README.md

 ```
 http://releases.ubuntu.com/18.04/
 ```
+if you wish to create a new VM click the desktop image if you wish to create a instance then click the instance image and wait for it to finish downloading before moving on to the next steps

 2. Go to create new machine in the oracle virtual machine window by clicking the new button

 * select a name, put in linux and ubuntu 64